age-series/ElectricalAge2/CONTRIBUTING.md

 ## PR Guidelines

+* Please use concise subject messages on commits, and a commit message body explaining the changes is highly encouraged.
 * Keep commits in a PR to one topic, if possible.
 This permits us to use version control to find software regressions more easily.
-* Avoid mass operations such as folder moves and restructures next to logical changes in the code.
+* Avoid mass operations such as folder moves and restructures next to logical changes in the code in the same commit.
+It makes the commit diffs messy and difficult to follow.
-* Use the PR message to describe changes; use markdown check marks to show intended progress towards a goal.
+* Use the PR message on GitHub to describe changes; use markdown check marks to show intended progress towards a goal.
-* Keep PR up to date with the `master` branch to ease merges.
-In the future, once we have one, keep up to date with `develop` instead.
+* Keep your PR up to date with the `master` branch to ease merges.
+It is preferred that you rebase rather than merge where possible.
 * PR's should come with their code documented and unit tested (as much as possible, as decided by the head developers).
 * If you make a PR, you agree to the licenses of the project, and that the code and content you are contributing complies with the applicable license.